-Figure 3.10. eSTOMP Simulation Results (filled contours) Using a Linear Adsorption Isotherm Model with Kd = 0 mL/g, and Geographic Information System (GIS) Maps of Field Data (contour lines) for Years 1993-2008.
-This figure is FIO.
+Figure 3.11. eSTOMP Simulation Results (filled contours) Using a One-Site Kinetic Langmuir Sorption Model, and Geographic Information System (GIS) Maps of Field Data (contour lines) for Years 2009-2018.
+Green filled and open circles are the centers of the 1 pCi/L contours for the simulated and GIS-based plumes, respectively.